EtheaDev/SVGShellExtensions/README.md

 - Supports Windows Vista, 7, 8 and 10 (only for 64 bits).

 - Themes (Dark and Light) according to user preferences of Windows Theme

+- Integrated also with other Shell Applications (like XYplorer)

 ### Preview Panel and Thumbnails in action ###